nterreri/thesis/report/appendix.md

 (<https://github.com/nterreri/peach-categorize>) before downloading it[^nonrecursive].

 The project is meant to be compiled through a Python 2.7 interpreter, no support is provided for Python 3.x.
-This is primarily because of the preference of memebers of PEACH.
+This is primarily because of the preference of members of PEACH.
 The project has been only compiled and tested using the default C Python compiler which should come by default with any official Python distribution.